Steel and Metal Service Center M&A Industry Update

 The Metals market saw M&A accelerate up and down the value chain during 2021 and the first half of 2022 with more deal activity on the horizon.
 Headline risks such as COVID-induced supply chain disruption, import tariffs, and geopolitical tensions are not dampening a dynamic market which has seen metals price volatility reach record highs.

 Steel and metal service centers were active with value-added processing in focus as capability and margin expansion remain priorities.
 These centers are looking to acquire companies with more value-added processing to increase margin and help offset volatility in steel and other metals’ cost.
 “Historically service center margins did not include the cost of metal because volatility wasn’t significant.
-Now service centers are not compensated for the increased risk,” said BGL’s Vincent J. Pappalardo, Managing Director in BGL’s Metals & Metal Processing Group.
+Now service centers are not compensated for the increased risk,” said BGL’s Vincent J. Pappalardo, Managing Director in BGL’s Metals & Advanced Metals Manufacturing Group.

 Ryerson (NYSE:RYI) announced it acquired Apogee Steel Fabrication in March 2022.
 The Mississauga, Ontario-based sheet metal fabricator serves customers in Canada and the U.S. Apogee provides complex fabrication assemblies in stainless steel, aluminum, and carbon sheet, said Ryerson in the transaction announcement.
 Its comprehensive offering of fabrication services includes shearing, punching, forming, and laser-cut processing in addition to welding and hardware assembly services.
 Mike Burbach, COO of Ryerson, commented, “We see Apogee strengthening Ryerson’s network of value-added service centers in Canada, adding to our processing capabilities, and growing our full-service fabrication business.”